nataliatesarova/project-one/README.md

 ![brown eyes image](assets/doc/brown-eyes.jpeg)

 ### The landing page image
-* The landing page has a pleasant image of a woman's eyes which immediately tells the viewer that the site is ophthalmic.
-The image of eyes literally makes eye contact with the user.
+* The landing page has a pleasant image of a woman's eyes which immediately tells the viewer that they have arrived at an ophthalmology site.
+The eyes literally make direct eye contact with the user.

 ### Introduction to the clinic and main surgeon
 * Information on the educational and training background of the principle surgeon and clinic owner, and the high level of care and treatment that patients can expect.